This Keyboard was giving to Dungeon Studios as payment for

 |

-The track ball didn't work and the keyboard was fithy dirty.
+The track ball didn't work and the keyboard was filthy dirty.

 I got the track ball to work and decided to keep the keyboard.

-To fanchy things up I decided to paint it.
-If you look closser
+To fancy things up I decided to paint it.
+If you look closer

 you can see that the sides of the keys are painted silver while